 What to Serve with Tomato Peach Burrata Salad

-A bite of creamy cheese, juicy peaches, crunchy tomatoes and pistachios is the perfect bite.
-Here are a few ways to serve it as an appetizer or side dish with other seasonal dishes:
+A bite of creamy cheese, juicy peaches, crunchy tomatoes and pistachios is the perfect A bite of creamy cheese, juicy peaches, fresh tomatoes, and crunchy pistachios is the perfect bite.
+Here are a few ways to serve it as a great addition to other seasonal dishes:

 Balsamic glaze: save on time and drizzle everything with homemade balsamic glaze (if you have to).

-Grilled peaches: Just like this grilled peach salad, place sliced peaches on hot grill grates for 2-3 minutes on each side if you want to add a little smokiness to the recipe.
+Grilled peaches: Just like this grilled peach salad, place sliced peaches on hot grill grates for 2-3 minutes on each side.
+It's a great way to add a little smokiness to the recipe next time.

-Add greens: Burrata and peaches are especially good with arugula, so throw some of that on the bottom of the plate before adding the rest of the salad ingredients.
+Add greens: Burrata and peaches are especially good with arugula.
+Throw some of it on the bottom of the plate before adding the rest of the salad ingredients.

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 I'd love to hear from you!
 You can also tag me on Instagram so I can see it!